Wake Forest women run past Morgan State in WNIT

 Wake Forest was coming off an inspiring run in the ACC women's tournament in Greensboro, where it beat Virginia and came from behind to stop Florida State before falling to Louisville and its intense defensive pressure.

-Morgan State (17-12) came into the game off a loss in its opening action in the Mid-Eastern Athletic Conference tournament, a 49-46 defeat by Maryland-Eastern Shore in Norfolk.
+Morgan State (17-12) came into the game off a loss in its opening action in the Mid-Eastern Athletic Conference Tournament, a 49-46 defeat by Maryland-Eastern Shore in Norfolk, Va.

 "I felt like we started off a little slow, a little sluggish," Gebbia said.
 "We tried to press to get ourselves back into the intensity of game speed, which I think really helped us."

-Hinds, 6 feet, 2 inches, tall said she tried to use that to get the team going against the Bears.
+Hinds said she tried to use her 6-foot-2 height to get the team going against the Bears.

 "I have an advantage because of my size and my strength and my physicality that I try to use to my advantage," Hinds said.
 "Sometimes, it can get the best of me.
 But today, I just tried to play my own game and play at my own speed.
 Our shots weren't really falling from the perimeter to start, so whatever I can do like getting the offensive board and put that key stuff like that, just trying to be the best I could be for the team at that point."